pallets-eco/flask-sqlalchemy/docs/index.rst

 .. data:: before_models_committed

-   Works exactly the same as :data:`models_committed` but is emitted right before the comitting takes place.
+   Works exactly the same as :data:`models_committed` but is emitted right before the committing takes place.

 API
 ---